• Europes biggest bike selection

 Get ready for the hottest rides

-Now you may not drive a Tour de France and have the possibility to switch your bike tour to another day if it's 40 degrees out.
-Nevertheless, we all want to be able to pursue our favorite activity (cycling. duh.) despite the high temperatures.
-So here are the buycycle tips for cycling in the heat, so you can enjoy your next summer ride .
-And even though most of them may seem obvious to you - they are vital.
+You may not drive a Tour de France, but you can switch your bike tour to another day if it's 40 degrees out.
+Nevertheless, we all want to be able to pursue our favorite activity (cycling, duh.) despite the high temperatures.
+Here are the buycycle tips for cycling in the heat so you can enjoy your next summer ride.
+Even though most of them seem obvious to you, they are vital.
 So let's take a look at the whole heat 1x1 again, instead of underestimating or forgetting something.

 Triathlon competition - Road cycling